Trends

 I guess Utila is one of them.

 From San Pedro de Sula, we took a bus to La Ceiba, three hours away.
-Ah, San Pedro… Great place but for the fact it’s boiling hot and that it’s not safe at all at night.
+Ah, San Pedro… great place but for the fact it’s boiling hot and that it’s not safe at all at night.
 When we woke up, before going to the bus station, we looked for some food because we were starving.
 No luck.
 Not a panadería in sight.
 We bought a few cookies and a Coke at the bus station.

-When we arrived in La Ceiba at 1:00 p.m., we realized the bus terminal wasn’t much of a terminal—there wasn’t even a bathroom, much less some food around.
+When we arrived in La Ceiba at 1:00 p.m., we realized the bus terminal wasn’t much of a terminal—there wasn’t even a bathroom, much less food around.
 We took a taxi to the boat terminal.
 There, same story: it was in the middle of nowhere and there was no food but for a small convenience store.

 It was 2:00 p.m. and the boat to Utila wasn’t until 4:00 p.m.
 Trust me on that one, not the most interesting wait.
 It was extremely hot and we just sat around outside with our backpacks.
 Hungry, on top of that.